 Lifestyle blogs are a very particular type of blog.
 Full of images and inspiration, these types of blogs typically reflect the author’s life.

 That’s not quite the same as a personal online diary.
-There may be stories about daily events and family pictures but the real aim is providing information.
+There may be stories about daily events and family pictures but the real aim is to provide information.

-There could be pictures of you posing in some incredible outfit at Park Guell but there would also be useful information; best places to eat, where to stay and what to take.
+There could be pictures of you posing in some incredible outfit at Park Guell in Barcelona but there would also be useful information; best places to eat, where to stay, and what to take.

 A lifestyle blog, just like any other blog, is still about the reader.
 If you’re unsure, read about some successful examples in my post “What Is A Lifestyle Blog“.